 - X-rays and other imaging tests are done

-- Medicines are handled, prepared, or given to patients -- especially drugs to treat cancer
+- Medicines are handled, prepared, or given to people -- especially cancer treatment drugs

 - Chemicals or supplies are delivered, packed for shipping, or thrown away

 Always treat any container that does not have a label like it is hazardous.
 Treat any spilled substance the same way.